spear97/PathFinding-Pygame/README.md

 # PathFinding-Pygame
-PathFinding Algorithm Simulation Made using Pygame that illustrate the A*, Best First Search, and Breadth First Search PathFinding Algorithms.
+PathFinding Algorithm Simulation Made using Pygame that illustrates the A*, Best First Search, and Breadth First Search PathFinding Algorithms.